GAISSA-UPC/energydl-full/README.md

 # energydl-full

-This is the replication package to the publication "Energy-efficient Neural Network Training Through Runtime Layer Freezing, Model Quantization, and Early Stopping".
+This is the replication package to the publication:
+> "Energy-efficient Neural Network Training Through Runtime Layer Freezing, Model Quantization, and Early Stopping."
+> by Álvaro Domingo Reguero, Silverio Martínez-Fernández, Roberto Verdechia.
+> Published in Computer Standards & Interfaces, 2024.
 To reproduce the study, do as follows:

 ## Install requirements